Tum, My Pledge of Love

-Tum: My Pledge of Love is a 2011 Philippine film directed by Robin Padilla and starring Padilla, Mariel Rodriguez, Queenie Padilla and Ejay Falcon.
+Tum: My Pledge of Love is a 2011 Philippine film directed by Robin Padilla in his directorial debut and starring Padilla, Mariel Rodriguez, Queenie Padilla and Ejay Falcon.

 Plot

 The film is about a Filipina named Erlinda Dimatumba (Mariel Rodriguez), who, because of the heartbreak and deception of an arranged marriage orchestrated by her parents, flees the country as a United Nations volunteer.
 Somehow she reaches India where she develops a very close father-and-daughter relationship with a wealthy Indian philanthropist.
 Upon his death he gives her his school where she teaches and cares for poor children.

 The death of the wealthy philanthropist prompts his son, half-Pinoy, half-Indian Ravaan Raza (Robin Padilla) to return to India from the Philippines.
 Ravaan is told that he can only get his father's mega millions of inheritance if he marries Linda, an arrangement she's unaware of.
 This is also the condition before Linda can take full control of the school, and she loves the school so much that she agrees to the marriage even if she loathes Ravaan with a passion.